-Ecuador has officially granted Julian Assange asylum two months after he took refuge in its London embassy.
+Ecuador has granted Julian Assange asylum two months after he took refuge in its London embassy, the foreign minister announced in a press conference this morning in Quito.

 Assange holed up in the embassy to avoid extradition to Sweden for questioning over alleged sexual offenses.
 Assange is subject to arrest by police if he sets foot on British soil, Reuters reported.